-July 21, 2013: a new 3rd edition of my book Loving Common Lisp, or the Savvy Programmer's Secret Weapon is now available for a minimum price of $4 in PDF, Kindle, and iPad formats.
+Loving Common Lisp, or the Savvy Programmer's Secret Weapon is available for a minimum price of $4 in PDF, Kindle, and iPad formats.

-June 29, 2013: a new 4th edition of my book Practical Artificial Intelligence Programming With Java is now available for a minimum price of $4 in PDF, Kindle, and iPad formats.
+Practical Artificial Intelligence Programming With Java is available for a minimum price of $4 in PDF, Kindle, and iPad formats.